Ancient-Wisdom.Co.Uk

 The oldest continuously inhabited city in south America.

-(Click here for map of the site)
+(Click here for map of city)

 Description - Cuzco means 'Navel' in Quechua, and was the 'earth navel' of the Incas nations.
 Cuzco was occupied by the Inca from around 1,200-1,500 AD, although it was occupied before this time by the Killke culture from 900 - 1,200 AD.
 The city is overlooked from the north by the famous walled fortress Sacsayhuaman.